-(b) Within forty-five days, the arbitrator shall issue a written recommendation setting forth the findings of fact, and the apportionment of commission fees for inspection, mediation, and arbitration services.
+(b) Within forty-five days, the arbitrator shall issue a written recommendation setting forth the findings of fact, and the apportionment of division fees for inspection and arbitration services.
 If there is a determination that a defect, or warranty issue exists the written recommendation shall include:

 (i) What action shall be taken;

 (ii) The time period in which the defect, or warranty issue, shall be corrected;

 (iii) Which party or parties are determined to have likely caused the defect or warranty issue; and